Lisa Shaw, M.P.A.

 - Look for the reason that the hold was placed and follow the instructions for contacting the office to release the hold.

 Depending on the type of hold, you may need to contact different offices.
 Read the registration hold policy in the Student Handbook.

 If you still do not know what to do, contact your academic advisor to help you figure out your next steps so you can register.

 There are as many ways to answer this question as there are students at the University.
-Please make an appointment with a College of Humanities academic advisor so we can help you explore opportunities that interest you.
+Please make an appointment with your academic advisor so we can help you explore opportunities that interest you.